Poems to Live By

 The pleasure of hating eats into the heart.

-Those we hate we cannot ignore outright.
+Those we hate we cannot flout outright.

 Hating turns bright day to endless night.